STATISTICAL QUALITY CONTROL

 The teaching program can be divided into 4 blocks of lessons:

-Block I (about 6 hours): the meaning of quality and quality improvement; dimensions of quality; quality engineering terminology; a brief history of quality control and improvement; management aspects of quality improvement; the link between quality and productivity; quality costs; implementing quality improvement.
+Block I (about 6 hours of lessons): the meaning of quality and quality improvement; dimensions of quality; quality engineering terminology; a brief history of quality control and improvement; management aspects of quality improvement; the link between quality and productivity; quality costs; implementing quality improvement.

 Block II (about 10 hours of lessons): modeling process quality; describing variation; important discrete and continuous distributions; statistics and sampling distributions; point estimation of process parameters; statistical inference for a single sample; statistical inference for two samples; the analysis of variance.